redox-os/rfcs/text/0000-coprocess.md

 Thus, there are multiple possible ways to extend this to SMP.
 For example, the tags assigned to coprocesses could be allocated symmetrically, where each coprocesses could consist of multiple threads, as would be expected for simple processes.
 Alternatively, if all coprocesses are singlethreaded, it would be possible to assign one CPU-tag pair to each coprocess, increasing the set size.

+Some kernels, including Linux, supports _core scheduling_ where sibling hyperthreads never run in different address spaces.
+This can have performance advantages due to the internal cache and queues often shared between hyperthreads.
+If keys are assigned nonsymmetrically to hardware threads, this should be taken into account.

 # References